Skip to main content

 • Team role: Team Admin

-• Project permission: Manage
+• Workspace permission: Manage

 • Cannot do: Access other teams, change organization settings